hoangtnk/rate_limit/README.md

 # Description
 This script is generally used to rate limit traffic from certain IPs based on its domain name.
-Specifically, it is written to limit download traffic from Fshare (a popular storage provider in Vietnam).
+Specifically, it is used to limit download traffic from Fshare (a popular storage provider in Vietnam).
 It's using [scapy](https://pypi.python.org/pypi/scapy) to capture DNS traffic and [Linux HTB](http://lartc.org/manpages/tc-htb.html) for traffic control.
 Feel free to modify the code to suit your needs.

 # Installation
 Install the scapy module: